 "Conductor Richard Brain mustered the joint forces of the choral society, a quartet of splendid soloists and the Bishop’s Stortford sinfonia with great panache and skill."

 As the conductor of a diverse range of choral ensembles, Richard Brain is equally comfortable directing singers and instrumentalists on a large or small scale.
-Richard is Director of Chapel Music at The Peterborough School, Director of Music at Christ Church Southgate, and Musical Director of Bishop's Stortford Choral Society.
+Richard is Head of Music at The Peterborough School, Director of Music at Christ Church Southgate, and Musical Director of Bishop's Stortford Choral Society.
 Previously he was Musical Director of Barnet Choral Soceity, the de Merc Chamber Choir and the Sine Nomine Singers.
 He has also guest conducted the well respected St Albans based chamber choir Carillon.
 With his choirs, Richard has conducted orchestras including the London Mozart Players, Forest Philharmonic, Amadeus Orchestra, Bishop's Stortford Sinfonia, and Hertfordshire Philharmonia as well as the baroque period ensemble Musica Donum Dei.